Deterministic Equations for Feedback Control of Open Quantum Systems

-We refer to them as the jump signal and the counting signal, respectively.
-The total signal is $y_n = (k_n,\tau_n)$ and we consider feedback mechanisms that may depend on both.
-In this case, the instruments are defined by Eqs.~\eqref{eq: no-jump instrument} and \eqref{eq: jump instrument}, and the feedback action corresponds to allowing both the system's Hamiltonian $H$ and the jump operators $L_k$ at step $n$ to depend on the last jump $k_{n-1}$ and the elapsed time $\tau_{n-1}$ since its detection.
-Starting from Result~\ref{result: 1}, we show in~\cite{SupMat} the following result: \begin{result} Let $\varrho_t(k,\tau)$ denote the state of the system resolved in both the jump and counting signals~\eqref{eq: jump_filter}, \eqref{eq: counting_filter}.
+We refer to them as the jump and counting memories, respectively.
+A general feedback mechanism based on both jump and counting memories is defined by the total memory function $y_n = (k_n,\tau_n)$, with the instruments given in Eqs.~\eqref{eq: no-jump instrument} and \eqref{eq: jump instrument}.
+In this setting, the feedback allows both the system Hamiltonian and the jump operators at time $t_{n+1}$ to depend on the last detected jump $k_n$ and the elapsed time $\tau_n$, taking the forms $H(k_n,\tau_n)$ and $L_k(k_n,\tau_n)$, which in turn define the corresponding super-operators $\mathcal{L}_0(k_n,\tau_n)$ and $\mathcal{J}_k(k_n,\tau_n)$.
+Starting from Result~\ref{result: 1}, we show in~\cite{SupMat} the following result: \begin{result} Let $\varrho_t(k,\tau)$ denote the state of the system resolved in both the jump and counting memory functions~\eqref{eq: jump_filter}, \eqref{eq: counting_filter}.
 In the limit $\delta t\to 0$ this evolves according to the deterministic equations

 where $G(k,\tau)\equiv\mathcal{T}\left[e^{\int_0^\tau ds \mathcal{L}_0(k,s)}\right]$ is the propagator of the no-jump evolution and $\mathcal{T}[\cdot]$ is the time-ordering operator. \end{result}